neovarier/kidnapped_vehicle/README.md

 For num_particles=3, the particle filter does not succeed.
 For num_particles=4, the particle filter succeeds.

-Beyond 200 particles, the filter tends to achieve the above good error range
+Beyond 200 particles, the filter tends to achieve the above good error range.

+The code from lessons were helpful
+Understood the usage of discrete_distribution from http://en.cppreference.com/w/cpp/numeric/random/discrete_distribution